TheOzzy/TheOzzy/README.md

 ## 🚀 What I’m Working On
 - Building my **Platform Engineering Journey** repo (Terraform, Docker, CI/CD, Linux labs)
-- **Personal Website** — A custom-built portfolio site (HTML, CSS, JS) evolving into a full-stack project
+- **Personal Website REVAMP** — A custom-built portfolio site (HTML, CSS, JS) evolving into a full-stack project - **Frameworks are yet to be decided on**
+-  **RAG STATUS** - A customer-built RAG STATUS app bulit on Flutter & Supabase
+-  **PROJECT-SKILL** - Gamified Skill/Habit tracking app bulit on Flutter for IOS & Android.

 ---